 The most popular and convenient way for consumers to compare the energy market for gas and electricity suppliers is by using online energy price comparison sites.
 Typically, energy provider comparison services automatically show you all available options regarding energy suppliers as well as the different tariffs that are available from each provider.

-Energy comparison services require your postcode as well as an indication of your current energy usage.
+Energy comparison services in the UK require your postcode as well as an indication of your current energy usage before switching energy suppliers.

 To be able to move forward with a price comparison process, most energy comparison services require your postcode as well as an indication of your current energy usage.
 To be able to gauge your current energy supply information, you may need to take a meter reading or consult past energy bills for your usage figures.
 If you are unable to determine how much gas and electricity you use, some comparison sites help you determine your usage with a number of questions.